liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/in-app-purchase.jpg"
   title="How Many Live A Hero Player Spend Money In-game?" %}

-- It seems that those who do spend money in this game pretty much will buy all of the in-app purchase (but we don't know how frequent they do it via this question).
+- It seems that those who do spend money in this game pretty much will buy all other types of in-app purchase (but we can't know how frequent they do so via this question).
 - We also don't know how many players bought both the small and large event limited stone packs.

 To help make other visualizations easier to understand, we will introduce the concept of **spending level** here.